albertus82/cyclesmod/README.md

 * open an existing `BIKES.INF` file;
 * save the current settings in a `BIKES.INF` file;
-* restore the default settings for one or all bikes (any unsaved customization is lost);
+* restore the default settings for one or all bikes (any unsaved customization will be lost);
 * modify or draw the power curve in a special dialog box;
 * change the numeral system (decimal/hexadecimal);
 * change the interface language;